fmtr/hct/README.md

 ## Example

 This is a real-world example of implementing the cookbook pull-down menu for a Proscenic T21 air fryer.
-It handles defining a friendly pull-down list of food types on the Home Assistant side and mapping those values their corresponding values required by the Tuya driver on the Tasmota side.
+It handles defining a friendly pull-down list of food types on the Home Assistant side and mapping those values to the corresponding values required by the Tuya driver on the Tasmota side.

 Frist we import this library.